-(Shi, Wong et al. 2019)

-We can see that the majority of researchers have wrote about assessing the driving risk through objective risk analysis (like taking the factors of road and velchles and so on), or subjective risk analysis (such as data from drivers’ self-report for assessing driving behaviors), and combined ones.
-Actually, the accurate identification of driving risk needs not only objective risk identification but also combining subjective risk (Wang, Huang et al. 2020).
-While exploring the combination of subjective and objective risks, some studies introduced artificial potential field theory to describe the relation between vehicles and driving environment, including pedestrians and cyclists (Gerdes and Rossetter 2001, Tu, Zhang et al. 2016, Moreau, Melchior et al. 2017)(Gerdes and Rossetter, 2001; Moreau et al., 2017; Tu et al., 2016).
-(Laugier, Paromtchik et al. 2011)And to better assess the driving risk in a dynamic traffic environment, some researchers developed and examined a comprehensive analysis of driving risk influencing factors combing naturalistic driving study which quantitatively evaluate the driving risk associated with intelligent vehicles via the coupled analysis of different traffic elements, and subjective questionnaire analysis (Wang, Huang et al. 2020).
-And finally achieved similar conclusions.
+In order to achieve more accurate identification of driving risk, Wang Jianqiang, Huang Heye, etc. not only use naturalistic driving study but also combining questionnaires to conduct research (Wang, Huang et al. 2020).
+While exploring the combination of subjective and objective risks, some studies introduced artificial potential field theory to describe the relation between vehicles and driving environment, including pedestrians and cyclists (Gerdes and Rossetter 2001, Tu, Zhang et al. 2016, Moreau, Melchior et al. 2017).
+Probabilistic approach is also capable of dealing with uncertainties when modeling the environment as well as detecting and tracking dynamic objects.
+The analysis and interpretation of traffic scenes rely on evaluation of driving behaviors to estimate and predict collision risks for the ego-vehicle for a short period ahead, can efficiently alert the driver and help improve the safety of car driving (Laugier, Paromtchik et al. 2011).

+——客观原因探索过程中，采用了实时探测/环境模拟等等办法

+Many efforts have been taken to improve the driving risk assessment.
 However, driving risk is still difficult to be identified perfectly now by those traditional approaches and traditional criteria.
-We may assess the risk through objective and subjective analysis, from different angles including drivers, road and vehicles, but we may ignore the applicability of the criteria（规则的实用性这可以翻成这样吗？）.
-For instance, the safe speed in the freeway may be dangerous in cities(Yan, Sheng et al. 2011); and the drivers’ habit of driving (always drive at when, where, what state of mind) can always influence the assessment of their driving risk.
+We may assess the risk through objective and subjective methods, from different angles including drivers, road and vehicles, but we may ignore the applicability of the criteria.
+For instance, the safe speed in some section of a freeway may be dangerous in others (Yan, Sheng et al. 2011), not to mention in the cities; and the drivers’ habit of driving (always drive at when, where, what state of mind) can always influence the assessment of their driving risk.
+But all these mentioned above have not been discussed well till now.
 Thus, in this paper, we will try to fill in these research gaps.

-(+Difficulty to identify driving risk, For instance, safe speed in some place or time may be dangerous in others.)（常开路段常开时间有没有考虑——如果仅仅考虑了年龄、开车经验知识、性别等等，也许评估结果看起来较为平稳，但是当他常常进入特定路段如拥堵路段，或者。。。危险性其实就完全不一样——考虑动态环境变化，结合实际实事求是）

 Boyce, T. E. and E. S. Geller (2002).
 "An instrumented vehicle assessment of problem behavior and driving style:: Do younger males really take more risks?"
 Accident Analysis & Prevention 34(1): 51-64.

 Cai, X., et al. (2016).
 "Model development for risk assessment of driving on freeway under rainy weather conditions."
 PLoS one 11(2): e0149442.